jcass77/WTFIX/README.md

     >>> logon_msg[108]  # Using old school tag number
     (108, b"30")

-    >>> logon_msg[Tag.HeartBtInt]  # Using Tag name as per FIX specification (108, b"30")
+    >>> logon_msg[Tag.HeartBtInt]  # Using the tag name as per the FIX specification (108, b"30")

-    >>> logon_msg.HeartBtInt  # Using shortcut approach
+    >>> logon_msg.HeartBtInt  # Using tag name shortcut
     (108, b"30")
     ```
-- A [unicode sandwich](https://nedbatchelder.com/text/unipain.html) based approach means that you do not need to deal with bytestrings...
+- A more pragmatic [unicode sandwich](https://nedbatchelder.com/text/unipain.html) based approach to encoding / decoding messages mean that you never need to deal with byte strings...

     ```python
-    # Duck typing for doing tag value comparisons
+    # Duck typing for doing field value comparisons
     >>> logon_msg.HeartBtInt == 30
     True